Worker cooperative: Argentina

-In response to the economic crisis in Argentina, many Argentinian workers occupied the premises of bankrupt businesses and began to run them as worker-owned cooperatives.
+In response to the economic crisis in Argentina, many Argentine workers occupied the premises of bankrupt businesses and began to run them as worker-owned cooperatives.
 As of 2005, there were roughly 200 worker-owned businesses in Argentina, most of which were started in response to this crisis.
 By 2020, around 16,000 Argentine workers were running over 400 recuperated enterprises in Argentina.
 The documentary film The Take described this phenomenon journalistically, while Marcelo Vieta's book, Workers' Self-Management in Argentina, provides and extensive academic, case study, and historical account of the phenomenon.
+The overall survival rate of these recuperated firms is almost ninety percent, displaying the resilience of the model even in times of economic turmoil.

 According to a recent statement by the International Co-operative Alliance, cooperative businesses (most of which are not worker co-ops) in Argentina have nearly 20 million members across a number of business sectors from health care to housing to factory work and beyond.
-These businesses are increasing in number at a drastic rate, with over 6000 having been created in 2012 alone.
+These businesses are increasing in number at a drastic rate, with over 6,000 having been created in 2012 alone.

 Worker-owned cooperatives in Argentina have played a role in developing their surrounding communities.
 For example, the worker-owners of FaSinPat voted to use excess profits to establish education programs, healthcare facilities, and recreational activities for its neighborhood.

+The overall number of worker cooperatives within Argentina seems to be at over 23,000.

 Asia

 India

 India has a substantial set of laws, rules & regulations for enterprises in the co-operative sector.

 The Indian Coffee Houses in India were started by the Coffee Board in the early 1940s, during British rule.
 In the mid-1950s the Board closed down the Coffee Houses, due to a policy change.
 The thrown-out workers then took over the branches, under the leadership of A. K. Gopalan and renamed the network as Indian Coffee House.
-This history is recorded in Coffee Housinte Katha, a book in Malayalam, the mother tongue of A. K. Gopalan.
+This history is recorded in Coffee Housinte Katha, a book in Malayalam, the mother tongue of A.K.
+Gopalan.
 The author of the book is Nadakkal Parameswaran Pillai one of the leaders of the ICH movement.
 Another very large network of worker coops is Kerala Dinesh Beedi, originally started by exploited beedi rollers.